IdleHandsApps/SafeDecoder/README.md

 * Fraser Scott-Morrison (fraserscottmorrison@me.com)

-It'd be great to hear about any cool apps that are using StatusBarOverlay
+It'd be great to hear about any cool apps that are using SafeDecoder

 ## License